-On the white drapes I bought at Target, I used the back tabs that are used to slide a rod through to attach each hook instead.
+On the white drapes I bought at Target,(no longer available).
+Here are similar.
+I used the back tabs that are used to slide a rod through to attach each hook instead.

 You can use drapery tapes to attach hooks, but I have found this simple method works just fine for me.